gansm/finalcut/doc/first-steps.md

 An event in FINAL CUT is an object that inherits from the base class `FEvent`.
 There are several event types, represented by an enum value.
-For example, the method `FEvent::type()` returns the type `fc::MouseDown_Event` when you press down a mouse button.
+For example, the method `FEvent::type()` returns the type `Event::MouseDown` when you press down a mouse button.

 Some event types have data that cannot store in an `FEvent` object.
 For example, a click event of the mouse must store which button is